RadiantBlockchain/radiant-node/doc/developer-notes.md

 copy of LevelDB.
 In general you should be wary of any upstream changes affecting what data is returned from LevelDB queries.

-Git and GitHub tips
+Git and GitLab tips
 ---------------------

-- Github is not typically the source of truth for pull requests.
-See CONTRIBUTING.md for instructions on setting up your repo correctly.
+- See CONTRIBUTING.md for instructions on setting up your repo correctly.

-- Similarly, your git remote origin should be set to: `ssh://vcs@reviews.bitcoinabc.org:2221/source/bitcoin-abc.git` instead of github.com.
+- Your git remote origin should be set to: `git@gitlab.com:username/bitcoin-cash-node.git` where `username` is your account name on GitLab.
 See CONTRIBUTING.md for details.

 - For resolving merge/rebase conflicts, it can be useful to enable diff3 style using `git config merge.conflictstyle diff3`.
 Instead of